max-github-mjhodgson-com/hass-appdaemon/README.md

 ## CCTV

-This listens to a Frigate installation via MQTT and decodes the data it revceives to be able to extract labels, event IDs, zones and objects.
+This listens to a Frigate installation via MQTT and decodes the data it receives to be able to extract labels, event IDs, zones and objects.

 The app utilises an input_boolean in Home Assistant, which can turn off alerts for person detection.
 Useful for people working in the area of a camera and being flooded with alerts.

 ## House Mode

 This controls the mode that the house is currently in.
-This is based on an input_select in Home Assistant, the modes are Home, Out (for a short time), Away (for a long time), Sleep, Pre-Arrival, Scheduled arrival, Just Arrived, Just Left and Pre-Departure.
+This is based around an input_select in Home Assistant, the modes are Home, Out (for a short time), Away (for a long time), Sleep, Pre-Arrival, Scheduled arrival, Just Arrived, Just Left and Pre-Departure.
 It will change modes when people enter or leave, or other modes timeout.
 It will also run automations based on the current mode.

 Home Assistant configuration.yaml for the House Mode "input_select":